bennettpe/fullstack-frameworks-django-website/README.md

 * [S3transfer](https://pypi.org/project/s3transfer/) is a An Amazon S3 Transfer Manager
 * [Slack](https://code-institute-room.slack.com/messages) is a collaboration hub that connects your organization.
 * [Python-dateutil]() is a Extensions to the standard Python datetime module.
-* [Sqlite3](https://www.sqlite.org/index.html) is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+* [Sqlite3](https://www.sqlite.org/index.html) is a C-language library that implements a SQL database engine.
 * [Sql Postgres](https://www.postgresql.org/)is a powerful, open source object-relational database system
 * [Stripe](https://stripe.com/gb) is a powerful and flexible tools for internet commerce.
 * [Travis](https://travis-ci.com/) is a hosted continuous integration service used to build and test software projects hosted at GitHub.